 The Summer Electronic Music Institute (SEMI) is designed for rising high school juniors and seniors.
-The 2020 sessions will be conducted remotely in light of COVID-19.
 Students will have access to exclusive live instruction sessions and explore the increasingly relevant world of remote collaboration and music creation.
 Students will focus on producing music, technology for improving production skills, and enabling live electronic music composition, improvisation, and/or performance.
 Students will collaborate with NYU Steinhardt Music Technology faculty and our extensive network of industry professionals, artists, and creators to develop workflows, tools, and techniques that expand their production and performance options beyond their existing skill set.

 $55 (Non-Refundable Application Fee)